darkhelmet/dashvee/pages/about.md

 * Lord of the jungle (now just some finches and a ferret)
 * Movie critic

-I enjoy good food, better wine, quality cigars, and [badass pipes](http://www.lorenzettipipe.com/).
+I enjoy good food, better wine, accurate watches, quality cigars, and [badass pipes](http://www.lorenzettipipe.com/).
 I work hard and play hard.
 I get the job done, and get it done right, the first time.
 I speak my mind and listen when others speak theirs.

 I work for [Yardstick](http://www.getyardstick.com/).